bsurc/docs/docs/scheduling.md

 ## Timing, Output, and Naming

-The scheduler relies on the the submission script to estimate how long a job will take.
+The scheduler relies on the submission script to estimate how long a job will take.
 You can set a time limit for your job with the following line:
 ```
 #SBATCH -t DD-HH:MM:SS